tonycapoccitti/MediaPortalTVPlugin/README.md

+An MB3 Live TV Plugin for Media Portal V1

+This has been tested with MB3 Server Version 3.0.5451.540 and MP Version 1.8.0.
+You may have to wait for the next release of MB3 before using this plugin.

 <p>This has a prerequisite of installing MPExtended on the box that hosts MediaPortal.
 Both v0.5.4 and v0.6 are supported - however running v0.5.4 does not allow recordings to be deleted.
 However v0.6 does, so download and install from here:</p>

 <ul>